IML-Spikeformer: Input-aware Multi-Level Spiking Transformer for Speech Processing: Experimental results

 \subsection{Training Efficiency Analysis}

-The IMLS firing mechanism not only stabilizes spike firing but also significantly boosts training efficiency.
-Conventional multi-timestep iterative firing require iterative firing across $T$ timesteps, demanding storage of all intermediate states for BPTT, resulting in memory complexity of $O(L \times T)$ for an $L$-layer network.
+The IMLS firing mechanism not only stabilizes spike firing but also significantly enhances overall training efficiency and maintained fast convergence speed.
+Conventional multi-timestep iterative firing requires iterative firing across $T$ timesteps, demanding storage of all intermediate states for BPTT, resulting in memory complexity of $O(L \times T)$ for an $L$-layer network.
 In contrast, IMLS computes multi-level spikes directly from the membrane potential at the initial timestep, eliminating extended timesteps and intermediate state storage, thereby reducing training and memory complexity to $O(L)$.

-As shown in Fig. \ref{Fig: train cost}, when training IML-Spikeformer on 4 NVIDIA GeForce RTX 3090 Ti GPUs, IMLS achieves a 2.24$\times$ reduction in per-epoch training time and cuts memory costs by 3.31$\times$ compared to iterative multi-timestep firing.
-Notably, IMLS maintains constant training computational and memory costs regardless of the number of timesteps (T), as demonstrated by comparing IMLS with T=4 and T=6.
-This characteristic makes IMLS especially valuable for our IML-Spikeformer architecture when addressing complex speech processing tasks that benefit from extended T to achieve optimal performance.
+As demonstrated in Fig. \ref{Fig: train cost}, when training IML-Spikeformer on 4 NVIDIA GeForce RTX 3090 Ti GPUs, IMLS achieves a 2.24$\times$ reduction in per-epoch training time and cuts memory costs by 3.31$\times$ compared to iterative multi-timestep firing.
+Notably, IMLS maintains constant training computational and memory costs regardless of the number of timesteps (T), as evidenced by comparing IMLS with T=4 and T=6.
+This characteristic makes IMLS especially valuable for our IML-Spikeformer architecture when addressing complex speech processing tasks that benefit from extended $T$ to achieve optimal performance.

+To establish the complete training efficiency picture, Fig. 1 in the Supplementary Materials shows that IMLS achieves comparable convergence speed to the multi-timestep baseline, ensuring that the computational optimizations do not come at the cost of learning effectiveness.
+Consequently, the combination of faster per-epoch training with equivalent convergence speed translates to significantly reduced overall training time to convergence, establishing IMLS as a practically superior solution for efficient SNN training.